SeisoLLC/goat/CONTRIBUTING.md

 ## Environment Setup

 Ensure you have `docker` and `pipenv` installed locally, and the `docker` daemon is running.
 Then run the following command to install the dependencies onto your local system:

 ```bash
 pipenv install --deploy --ignore-pipfile --dev
 ```

+We are also in the process of migrating from `Invoke` to `Taskfile`; if you want to use the `task` commands, you must install `Taskfile`

 ## Running the goat against the goat project locally